 Charge 5: Identify and/or create instructional and professional development materials and strategies to be posted on the Committee’s Web-based OWI Open Resource Webpage.

 Charge 6: Provide the writing instructional community with access to information about OWI-specific faculty and program development that can assist with legitimizing online teaching for professional development, remuneration, and advancement purposes.

 Charge 7: Share effective practices in OWI with the CCCC membership in various formats, including instructional workshops at CCCC conferences and events as well as other professional venues.

-After publishing A Position Statement of Principles and Example Effective Practices for OWI in spring 2013, the CCCC Committee for Effective Practices in Online Writing Instruction is moving forward with creating the OWI Open Resource (OR).
-The OWI OR will be housed on the CCCC Website, and through it writing teachers can share specific teaching practices to help each other teach writing online.
-This community resource should be available by spring 2014.
-At the 2014 CCCC in Indianapolis, the Committee will offer several opportunities for members of the writing instruction community, including a full-day pre-conference Wednesday workshop, “Developing an online writing course initiative: Preparing teachers and students.”
-Finally, the committee is working on a manuscript of a book based on OWI principles and effective practices (Foundational Practices for OWI), due to be published in 2014 by Parlor Press.
-Our future work also will engage research into student expectations and experiences of both hybrid and fully online OWI as well as considerations of multilingual students in OWI settings.
+The CCCC Committee for Effective Practices in Online Writing Instruction has launched the OWI Open Resource (OR).
+Through it, writing teachers can share specific teaching practices to help each other teach writing online.
+This follows from the publication of A Position Statement of Principles and Example Effective Practices for OWI in spring 2013.
+At the 2015 CCCC in Tampa, the Committee offered several opportunities for members of the writing instruction community, including a half-day pre-conference Wednesday workshop.
+Finally, the committee is nearly finished with a manuscript of a book based on OWI principles and effective practices (Foundational Practices for OWI), due to be published within the next few months by Parlor Press.
+In the future, the committee and its 33-person Expert Panel will engage in research into student expectations and experiences of both hybrid and fully online OWI as well as considerations of multilingual students in OWI settings.

 The State-of-the-Art of OWI